-Individual accident report forms located in the office and medical station are used to record all minor incidents to children and young people and school staff.
+Individual accident report forms are used via Medical Tracker an online reporting and recording system to record all minor incidents to children and young people and school staff.
 More significant incidents and those involving visitors, contractors and members of the public must be reported to CYPD's Health & Safety Section using the forms described above.